uptick/pymyob/README.md

 - the repr of a `Myob` instance will yield a list of available managers (i.e. `invoices` in the above example).
 - the repr of a `Manager` instance will yield a list of available methods on that manager.
 Each method corresponds to an API call in MYOB.

-## Development

-This project is still a baby.
-It has no tests, no documentation aside from this README, limited endpoint coverage, and supports Python 3 only.

-The plan is to ORM-ify it more, so object representations can be returned rather than raw JSON data.
-Would also be nice not having to pass `company_id` in everywhere.

-Contributions are welcome. ;)